Finance managers manage the financial risks, financial planning and daily running of an organisation.

 You also usually need to be a member of a professional group such as Chartered Accountants Australia New Zealand (CA ANZ) or CPA Australia.

-A university entrance qualification is required to enter further training.
+A tertiary entrance qualification is required to enter further training.
 Useful subjects include accounting, economics, te reo Māori, computing, English and maths with statistics and/or calculus.

 Finance managers need to be: